MdSaydurRahman/Saydur.github.io/_pages/about.md

 ## Latest News

 ### October 2024
-- **Paper **: Excited to share that my latest paper on *"Secure UAV Communications By STEEP Against Full-Duplex Active Eavesdropper"* has been accepted at the *Asilomar.
+- **Paper Present**: I will present my latest paper on *"Secure UAV Communications By STEEP Against Full-Duplex Active Eavesdropper"* at the *Asilomar on Pacific Grove.

 ### August 2024
-- **Best Paper Award**: I received the *Best Paper Award* at the *IEEE LANMAN Conference 2024* for my paper titled *"A Method for Low-Latency Secure Multiple Access"*.
+- **Best Paper Award**: We received the *Best Paper Award* at the *IEEE LANMAN Conference 2024* for our paper titled *"A Method for Low-Latency Secure Multiple Access"*.

 ### June 2024
-- **New Collaboration**: I’ve started an exciting collaboration with researchers from *Institution X* to explore new techniques in *Domain Adaptation for Secure Communications*.
+- **Paper Present**: Our paper has been presented in ICC, Denver, Colorado
 ---